patorjk/figlet.js/README.md

 ### textSync

-The browser API supports synchronous mode so long for fonts that have been loaded or preloaded.
+The browser API supports synchronous mode as long as the fonts have been loaded or preloaded.

 Example: